takhat/MyEventBrite-Jun-Aug2020/README.md

 #### Steps for running our full project
 1. Download or Clone the project from the Github and open in Visual Studio.
-2. After opening the solution file (MyEventBrite.sln) Please make sure to start the project with Docker compose ( Please go to solutions explorer--> right click on the Solution "MyEventBrite" --> Set startup projects--> Choose docket-compose in the drop down and click OK)
+2. After opening the solution file (MyEventBrite.sln) Please make sure to start the project with Docker compose ( Please go to solutions explorer--> right click on the solution "MyEventBrite" --> Set startup projects--> Choose docker-compose in the drop down and click OK)
 3. Please open the docker-compose.yml and replace the IP with your local machine's IP for the below "IdentityUrl" fields in the file.

 IdentityUrl: http://192.168.1.2:6701